sabago/pysph/docs/source/design/overview.rst

 PySPH attempts to abstract out the operations represented in the flowchart.
 To do this, PySPH is divided into four modules as shown in the figure: `pysph_modules`_.
-The functions of these modules is implied by the color scheme used.
+The module breakup is implied by the color scheme used.

 .. _pysph_modules:
 .. figure:: images/pysph-modules.png